petobens/dotfiles/vim/installation.md

 directories).

 # Neovim
+To install it use: `brew install --HEAD neovim`
+To update it use: `brew reinstall --HEAD neovim`
 Note for Alt to work on Neovim with need to set in Iterm to +Esc (in vim it must be set to Meta)